Mercedes-Benz GLK-Class Review

 Other SUVs to Consider

-The 2014 Mercedes-Benz GLK-Class has seating for five and comes in two trims.
-The GLK250 comes standard with all-wheel drive and is powered by a turbodiesel 2.1-liter four-cylinder engine, while the GLK350 has standard rear-wheel drive or optional all-wheel drive and is powered by a 3.5-liter V6.
-Both engines are paired with a seven-speed automatic transmission.
-The GLK was introduced for the 2010 model year and was significantly overhauled last year.
-As a result, this overview uses applicable research and reviews from the 2013 and 2014 model years.
+The 2015 Mercedes-Benz GLK-Class has seats for five and comes in two trims.
+The GLK250 BlueTEC comes standard with all-wheel drive and is powered by a turbodiesel 2.1-liter four-cylinder engine.
+The GLK350 has a 3.5-liter V6 engine and standard rear-wheel drive or optional all-wheel drive.
+Both engines are mated to a seven-speed automatic transmission.
+The GLK-Class was significantly overhauled for 2013 but has not been fully redesigned since it was introduced for the 2010 model year.
+Since it sees no major changes for 2015, this overview uses applicable research and reviews from the 2010 through 2015 model years.

 Next Steps: Mercedes-Benz GLK-Class